-Mele Sax-Barnett '05
+Mele Sax-Barnett '05 & Cherice Melchior

-Customer Engineering Manager
+Senior Manager of Customer Engineering & Recruiting Manager

-Urban Airship is trusted by thousands of businesses looking to grow with mobile.
-Every day, marketers and developers depend on Urban Airship to deliver more than one billion mobile moments that inspire interest and drive action.
-Urban Airship’s mobile growth platform is used by many of the world’s most admired companies, including Adidas, Alaska Airlines, The Home Depot, NBC Universal, Sky Media, and Zillow.
+Urban Airship® is trusted by thousands of businesses to drive growth with digital customer engagement.
+Every day, marketers and developers depend on Urban Airship to deliver billions of personalized, interactive notifications that inspire interest and drive action across all digital channels.
+Urban Airship is used by many of the world’s most admired companies, including Adidas, Alaska Airlines, The Home Depot, NBCUniversal, Sky Plc and Zillow.

 We tend to hire based on attitude and aptitude vs. a specific technical skill set.
-Airshippers in general are collaborative, naturally curious, good problem solvers, respectful of each other, can acquire and apply new skills, care about customer experience, passionate about mobile
+Airshippers in general are collaborative, naturally curious, good problem solvers, respectful of each other, can acquire and apply new skills, care about customer experience, passionate about mobile.

 Sherilyn Holcome Waxler '97